 - spray bottles for water and color wash

 - Minwax furniture wax/ or any clear furniture wax

 - Run N Buff Gold

-I created this tutorial so that you can learn all the steps to create new and exciting finishes for your home decor and or furniture.
+I created this paint blending video tutorial so that you can learn this technique and create new and exciting finishes for your home decor and or furniture.
 Enjoy!

 IOD Moulds are a quick easy way to add details to a boring surface that is begging to be noticed.
 You’re not gonna get missed if you look like this, that’s for sure.
 I chose this design because I liked the contrast of the rectangle door.
 Adding a round element creates a visual party.
 Ha!
 Well, it does to me.
 I love the look of paint blending with the use of glue for a crackle finish.
 Layers of goodness.

 I like the way it looked after the application of light and dark wax, but it was just missing a little something-something.
 So, I pulled out my favorite gilding wax.
 GOLD!
 Shocker, right?
 A quick application with my fingertip in a few spots and it was good to go.

 Thank you so much for stopping by for my paint blending tutorial.
 I enjoy my time getting to share with you and I hope this gives you the inspiration to try this technique.
 If you like the idea of using cabinet doors as a canvas, CLICK HERE to see my Cabinet Door Wall Art Series.
 I’m always adding to it.